Tvde1/Selfbot/README.md

 Also, my image-manipulation commands work via my api.
 I've documented it [here](https://github.com/Tvde1/tvde1-api-documentation/blob/master/README.md).
 Steal my api connector code if you want.

 I will accept PRs and merge them if you can contribute (bug fixes or perhaps additions).
 No "delet this" PRs though please.

+###### P.S.

+Selfbots are against the TOS so don't use 'em.
+This is just a proof of concept thingy I swear.